-Performative in its origin, NaoKo TakaHashi’s wide-ranging practice incorporates installation, performance, text, film, video, sound, drawing, spoken word and sculpture.
+Performative in its origin, NaoKo TakaHashi’s wide-ranging practice incorporates installation, performance, text, moving images, sound, drawing, spoken word and sculpture.

-NaoKo worked on a collaborative project, Movement Reality with health professionals and people with neurological conditions (2016/2018-19).
-Together with Alex Baker, Alexander Costello and Dr. Kit Poulson, she organises experimental events culminating in group exhibitions.
+NaoKo worked on a collaborative project, Movement Reality with health professionals and people with neurological conditions (2016-2019).
+Together with Alex Baker, Alexander Costello and Dr. Kit Poulson, she organises experimental events culminating in group shows.

 NaoKo's curated/co-curated exhibitions are:

 The Marbles Jackson is her collaborative music project with Terry Kirkbride.